davejagoda/davejagoda.github.io/books/index.md

 Boulle, Pierre (1954). *The Bridge over the River Kwai*.

+Burns, Sarah (2011). *The Central Park Five: A Chronicle of a City Wilding*.

 Card, Orson Scott (1977). *Ender's Game*.

 Chang, Ha-Joon (2011). *23 Things They Don't Tell You About Capitalism*.